icure/medtech-docs/sdks/explanations/crypto-strategies.md

 Access control for *explicit* data owners is straightforward: is there a delegation for you?
 If yes, then you have access, otherwise you don't.

-For *anonymous* data owners, instead, the access control is more complex, since in order to protect the data owners' privacy the iCure server can't know or decrypt in any way the ids of *anonymous* data owners with access to the entity.
+For *anonymous* data owners, the access control is more complex, since in order to protect the data owners' privacy the iCure server can't know or decrypt in any way the ids of *anonymous* data owners with access to the entity.
-The solution we use in iCure consists in basically using a special password in the delegation that only the delegator or delegate of the delegation know.
+The solution we use in iCure consists in using a special password in the delegation that only the delegator or delegate of the delegation know.
 We call this password an *access control key* (AC key).

 :::info